Live Animals Seized in Trade - GlobalStopping smugglers is the first step, rescuing animals is the next

 How many northern bald ibises are left?
 Only about 200-250 northern bald ibises are left in the wild in Morocco.
 Populations in northern Algeria and Syria, Turkey, and Iraq have gone extinct.
 In some parts of the Middle East and North Africa, their presence is uncertain, while they have been recently observed on their migration route in the Arabian Peninsula, Ethiopia, and Eritrea.

 What is an ibis?
 Ibises are long-legged wading birds in the family Threskiornithidae.
 They have long, downcurved bills, which they use to poke around in the mud for crustaceans.
-The dwarf ibis, also known as the São Tomé ibis or dwarf olive ibis (thanks to its dark green colour), is a critically endangered species of ibis native to the island of São Tomé, off the coast of West Africa.
+The dwarf ibis, also known as the São Tomé ibis or dwarf olive ibis (thanks to its dark green color), is a critically endangered species of ibis native to the island of São Tomé, off the coast of West Africa.

 Are ibises endangered?
-There are 6 species of ibises that are classified as endangered or critically endangered.
+There are six species of ibises that are classified as endangered or critically endangered.
 The dwarf ibis is one critically endangered species.
 About 130-1700 dwarf ibises are left in the wild, and their population is sadly in decline.
 Their biggest threat is currently hunting.

 Are Amazon parrots endangered?
 Out of 36 species of Amazon parrots assessed by the IUCN, five are endangered and four are critically endangered, namely the imperial Amazon, lilacine Amazon, Puerto Rican Amazon, and yellow-naped Amazon.
 Two species have gone extinct—the Guadeloupe Amazon and the Martinique Amazon.